 Sign up for updates related to the new Don Mills Community Recreation Centre or unsubscribe from the mailing list.

-During this phase of the community engagement process, the City worked with residents and community stakeholders, including the Community Advisory Committee (CAC), to define an overall vision for the new Community Recreation Centre (CRC).
-This phase also included opportunities to collect feedback to shape the Design Principles and Big Moves for the CRC, which will guide the development of design options in Community Engagement Phase 2.
+In this phase of the community engagement process, the City worked with the community and project advisory groups to define an overall vision for the new Community Recreation Centre (CRC).
+This phase also included opportunities to shape the CRC’s guiding principles (previously called design principles) and big moves, which will guide the development of design options in Community Engagement Phase 2.

 The Don Mills CRC will be a modern, welcoming, sustainable, functional and flexible space where everyone feels like they belong.
 It will invite the community to engage, participate, learn, grow and come together while prioritizing safety and accessibility for people of all ages and walks of life.